z669016/adventofcode-2017/README.md

 after (1.000.000.000 % history-size) ...

 ## Day 17
-A simple update on a ```List``` works well for part 1.
-For part two however, you need to add too many values to use a ```List```.
+A simple update on a ```List``` using a ```SpinLock``` implementation works well for part 1.

+For part 2 however, you need to add too many values to use a ```List```.
 However, the answer will be the value after the 0 (always the very first value in the list).
 So basically, if you would only remember the value inserted when current = 0, that would be the right answer.
-All other inserted values can be ignored.
+All other values can be ignored, and don't need to be remembered.
+This was implemented in the ```SpinLockSimulation```.

 ## Day 18
 Now this was a fun challenge ...
 I didn't want to introduce Threads, for that would also require correct